 COVID-19 Immigration Updates

-In less than three months, COVID-19 has gone from an underreported varietal of severe acute respiratory syndrome (SARS) to a global pandemic affecting international markets and municipal economies, local and national health systems, and interpersonal relationships, at an unprecedented and expanding rate.
+Over the past four months, COVID-19 has gone from an underreported varietal of severe acute respiratory syndrome (SARS) to a global pandemic affecting international markets and municipal economies, local and national health systems, and interpersonal relationships, at an unprecedented and expanding rate.
 As the U.S. (and the rest of the world) continues to limit the free movement of people across our national borders and considers doing so within our own country, individuals and organizations must strategize how to navigate these restrictions on their personal and corporate mobility.
 The following factsheet will help outline some of the most common issues that are arising with COVID-19 as it relates to the U.S. immigration system.

 Entering the U.S. – Travel Restrictions, Consular Closures, and ESTA Cancellations